knewyousir/webFEF-session7/README.md

 }
 ```

-http://www.quirksmode.org/css/firstchild.html - select an element that is the first or last child of its parent
+[First child](http://www.quirksmode.org/css/firstchild.html) - select an element that is the first or last child of its parent

 ```css
 .content-introduction p:first-child {